saragluna/azure-spring-boot-27-legacy/README.md

 ### Configure secrets in Azure Key Vault Secret

-The application will read the credentials of the Event HUbs and Storage Account, which store in Secrets of the Key Vault.
+The application will read the credentials of the Event Hubs and Storage Account, which store in Secrets of the Key Vault.
 Create below 3 secrets in Key Vault:
 - eventhubsconnstring, it stores the connection string of the Event Hubs namespace.
 - storageaccountname, it stores the storage account name of the Storage Account.
 - storageaccountkey, it stores the access key of the Storage Account.

+-- No credential stored in KV, we should promote DAC

-## Run and verify
+## Run and verify with Spring Boot 2

 ### Run locally with Maven